 To live and love in vain,—

 And feed upon his pain.

-In the next set of lines the speaker states that she and he will now have something common.
-Their hearts will have learned to “bear” a great weight of lost love.
-The following lines speak on how any other punishments, even death, would not make her happy.
+In the next set of lines, the speaker states that she and he will now have something common.
+Their hearts will have learned to “bear” great weight of lost love.
+The following lines speak on how any other punishment, even death, would not make her happy.
 It is the balancing of the emotional scales she wants the most.

 Go thou and watch her lightest sigh,—

 Thine own it will not be;